Here you'll find all the information you need to register for classes.

 – A former student seeking to complete unfinished degree requirements and formally readmitted by the institution.

 Such students should contact the Office of the Registrar for instructions on returning to complete the degree program.

 Full-time undergraduate, graduate, and postgraduate students are defined as those enrolled for 12 to 18 credits.
 Matriculated students are those working towards a degree or diploma.
 The School does not permit students to register for part-time status (less than 12 credits).
-Exceptions to this policy are made only for students completing their last semester of study in the BM and MM programs and for DMA candidates completing their non-classroom requirements.
-Requests for part-time status must be made in writing through the Application for Part-time Status Form.
-Such exceptions are reviewed on a case by case basis by the Vice President for Academics & Performance.
+Exceptions to this policy are made only for students completing their last semester of study in the BM program and for DMA candidates completing their non-classroom requirements.
+Requests for part-time status must be made via the Application for Part-time Status available from the Registrar’s Office.

 Teacher assignments are made with great care and consideration for each student.
 Changes must be made in writing and submitted to the Vice President/Dean of Faculty & Performance or the Dean of Students.
 No changes will be processed after the conclusion of the Student Initiated Withdrawal Period.
 Applications for and information on changing teachers may be obtained from the Office of the Vice President for Academics & Performance, the Office of the Vice President for Instrumental Performance or the Office of the Dean of Students.
 After a student changes teachers, the former teacher is excluded from grading the student at subsequent juries and auditions.
 In addition, teacher assignments are subject to change based on teacher availability.

 Students who wish to change their course of study from one discipline to another must re-audition.
 Audition dates and information on requirements of a new program of study can be obtained from the Office of Admissions and Financial Aid.
 Information regarding the transfer of credits from one program to another can be obtained from the Office of the Registrar.